ReactTraining/node-workshop/lessons/03-server/exercise/README.md

 You need to get two paths working:

-- `/users` needs to return an array of all users
+- `/users` needs to return an array of user objects
-- `/users/:id` needs to return an object of just this user's id
+- `/users/:id` needs to return a user object

 Both routes are already made.
 In each one, use the `db.query('SELECT * FROM ...')` API to perform an SQL search for what you want.
 We also gave you some SQL examples in the file.
 The users in this mini database have id's ranging from 1 to 4.